Dr Richard Peake

-My research interests are in the prison system, particularly long-term prisoners and the private sector.
+My academic interests are in the prison system, particularly long-term prisoners and the private sector, probation and youth justice.

-I am one of the founding members of the new Centre for Innovation & Research in Legal Education (CIRLE) within the School of Law, which seeks to improve education in law, criminology and criminal justice.
+I am one of the founding members of the Centre for Innovation & Research in Legal Education (CIRLE) within the School of Law, which seeks to improve education in law, criminology and criminal justice.
 In this role, I have researched the problematic transition to Higher Education of non A-level students (particularly BTEC students) and how we may improve this (read the article published in an international higher education journal (LATISS))

-I teach Crime, Inequality and Social Issues in year one, which introduces students to the link between inequalities, social exclusion and crime.
-At level two, I deliver Youth Crime and Justice and at level three Penology and Contemporary Imprisonment.
+I teach Crime, Inequality and Social Issues (LAW1166) in year one, which introduces students to the link between inequalities, social exclusion and crime.
+At level two, I deliver a discovery module -Youth Crime and Justice (LAW2420) and at level three Penology (LAW3136) and Contemporary Imprisonment (LAW3137).

-I also deliver a crime module at level zero, a foundation year for aspiring students in preparation for degree level study and an important part of the university's Widening Participation strategy.
+I also deliver a crime module at level zero (SLSP0110), a foundation year for students in preparation for degree level study and a very important part of the Faculty and the University's Widening Participation strategy.

 Research groups and institutes